centarro/commerce-docs/docs/v1/commerce-kickstart-2/demo-store-features.md

     <li class="last">Rules</li>
 </ul>

 <p><a href="https://drupal.org/project/message_notify">Message Notify</a> allows messages to be sent as emails using <a href="https://drupal.org/project/rules">Rules</a>, which Commerce Kickstart happily enables by default.
-Admittedly, this functionality is a bit hidden from the average user and it's in the long term goals to expose more of this functionality to the user interface in a more understandable way.
+Admittedly, this functionality is a bit hidden from the average user, and it's in the long term goals to expose more of this functionality to the user interface in a more understandable way.
 Until then, please feel free to share your favorite templates and rules for sending out receipts, invoices, etc.</p>

 ![Example Rule that sends Message](../images/CK-Email-Notifications-03.png)